 Essentially, double movement is a mix of two inputs: keyboard (A and D) and controller (Left stick Left and Right).
 This helps players change the angle their character uses to run: if you use W+A or W+D, you run with a 45° angle.
 When using W+A+Left Stick left and W+D+Left Stick right, the angle changes to 30° towards the horizontal axis.
 One of the main benefits is a slightly better view on your surroundings, and a possibility to build items alongside your moving trajectory.
 That could save you from a bullet or two :)

-Regardless of the benefits, it’s up to you to decide whether you need double movement binds in Fortnite or not, or what configuration you would like to use.
+Regardless of the benefits, it’s up to you to decide whether you need Fortnite double movement or not, or what configuration you would like to use.
 We will help you with some troubleshooting information, and you can try this in game, just to see if this playstyle fits you.

 What config should I download?